 "Either way, I win."
 He promised sinisterly.

 No longer have to go into work?
-That can't be so bad, she tried telling herself.
+It wouldn't be so bad, she tried telling herself.
+She would consider it premature retirement.

-She nodded.
+She nodded wanly in acceptance.
 "But we have to get Gohan."

 "Go-han?"
 He pronounced the word uncertainly.